-The Corporation is provided with regular and timely information on the overall financial performance of the College, together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety, safeguarding and environmental issues.
-The Corporation ordinarily plans to meet at least once each term, plus holds an annual strategy day and governors' conference.
+The Corporation is provided with regular and timely information on the overall financial performance of the College, together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
+The Corporation meets at least once each term and also holds an annual strategy day and governors' conference.